Ralph Barlow (footballer)

-Ralph Barlow (1876 – 1897) was an English footballer who played for Burslem Port Vale in the mid-1890s.
+Ralph Barlow (born 1876) was an English footballer who played for Burslem Port Vale in the mid-1890s.

 Career

 Barlow joined Burslem Port Vale in January 1895, making his debut in a 2–0 win at Rotherham Town on 7 September 1895.
 He played 29 Second Division games in the 1895–96 season, and scored his first goal in the Football League in a 2–1 win over Crewe Alexandra at the Athletic Ground on 26 October.
 However, he suffered a breakdown in September 1896 and was sent to a convalescent home.
 His recovery was a slow one, and so the club arranged a benefit match for him in April 1897 and released him from his contract at the end of the 1896–97 season.